biorobotics/Medical-DVRK-AR/README.md

 1. Add the .stl file in the "data/" folder.
 2. Edit "/config/blaser_SIMULATED.json" line:47(mesh_resource) to the new .stl file path.
 3. Run blaser_sim.py .

+## How to get 3D point cloud of the stl file with simulated arm scanning
+1. Run "python Modelling/pc_sticher.py" to start listener
+2. Run any robot control script under the dvrkPlanner folder